 It's with a heavy heart to report that the irreplaceable Philip Seymour Hoffman passed away today.
 Like you, I'm in shock, denial, and am, the worst, devastated.
-Hollywood has lost another titan -- one of the greatest the industry will ever have.
+Hollywood has lost another titan too early -- one of the greatest the industry will ever have.

 Fast forward a few weeks, and I’m at Sundance.
 As I walked out of a movie screening, I looked at my phone and saw a zillion missed calls from an unknown number.
 I called it back.

 “Hello, is this Chase?”